tristan957/dotfiles/README.md

 * vim
 * yarn

-The above is a list of packages `stow` can be used on.
+The above is a list of packages `stow(8)` can be used on.
 That syntax looks like `stow {package}`.

 ## Bash Prompt